Extending classical surrogate modelling to high-dimensions through supervised dimensionality reduction: a data-driven approach: Summary and Conclusions

 The focus was given to data-driven scenarios where only a limited set of observations and model responses is available.
 We demonstrated that the leave-one-out cross-validation error of the surrogate models can serve as a reliable proxy for estimating the generalisation error in order to tune the DR parameters, but also to assess the overall accuracy of the resulting surrogate.

-It is noteworthy to mention that in application-driven scenarios where the goal is to obtain a surrogate with optimal performance (regardless of its type) for that specific problem, the proposed approach could be extended in a way that the surrogate type itself is included as one of the parameters that DRSM needs to optimise.
+In application-driven scenarios where the goal is to obtain a surrogate with optimal performance (regardless of its type) for that specific problem, the proposed approach could be extended in a way that the surrogate type itself is included as one of the parameters that DRSM needs to optimise.
 However, special care would need to be given to the error metric used during the DRSM optimisation in this case, because the LOO error estimations by different surrogates may have widely varied levels of bias (see \eg{} \citet{Tibshirani2009}).

 In future extensions of this work, focus will be given to capitalising on available HPC resources to optimise for different combinations of surrogate models and dimensionality reduction methods.
+The choice of optimal low-accuracy surrogates needs also further study, as it may sometimes lead to relatively poor performance (e.g. as in the case of Kriging in Section \ref{sec:App:sobol}).
 In addition, the cost of training surrogate models increases with the number of available experimental design samples.
 Therefore, research efforts will also be directed towards dealing with large experimental designs, possibly within a \textit{big data} framework.